trimstray/nginx-admins-handbook/README.md

   > Please keep in mind that keepalive is a feature of HTTP 1.1, NGINX uses HTTP 1.0 per default for upstreams.

-Upstream section keepalive default value means no keepalive, hence connection won't be reused, each time you can see TCP stream number increases per every request to origin server, opposite to what happens with keepalive.
+Connection won't be reused by default because keepalive in the upstream section means no keepalive (each time you can see TCP stream number increases per every request to origin server).

-With HTTP keepalive enabled in NGINX upstream servers reduces latency thus improves performance and it reduces the possibility that the NGINX runs out of ephemeral ports.
+HTTP keepalive enabled in NGINX upstream servers reduces latency thus improves performance and it reduces the possibility that the NGINX runs out of ephemeral ports.

   > The connections parameter should be set to a number small enough to let upstream servers process new incoming connections as well.

-Update your upstream configuration:
+Update your upstream configuration to use keepalive:

 ```bash
 upstream bk_x8080 {